 WHAT YOU CAN OFFER

 Pre-tax transportation benefits.
-These benefits allow employees to deduct as much as $265 of pre-tax money per month to put toward commuting costs.
+Starting in 2020, these benefits will allow employees to deduct as much as $270 of pre-tax money per month to put toward commuting costs.
 The Clipper card, which allows employees directly to manage their commuting money.
 These funds can be used for fares on some of the most popular forms of transit, including BART, the San Francisco Bay Ferry, Muni (bus and trolley), and more.

 Clipper also offers Clipper Direct, which allows employees and employers to add their pre-tax money directly to their card or account that can be used on participating public transit systems.